GIScience/tree-genera-mapping/docs/README.md

 See the root [`README.md`](../README.md) for the training and evaluation commands.
 The hyperparameters there are read from the released checkpoints — see §6.

-**[VERIFY]** `yolo_eval.py` exposes no split argument, so it evaluates the `val:` entry of the data YAML.
-To reproduce the published test-partition figures, add a `--split` argument or point `val:` at `images/test`.
-As shipped, a user cannot reproduce the reported numbers with this script — see §7.
+`yolo_eval.py` evaluates the `val:` entry of the data YAML and does not expose a separate split argument.
+To evaluate the test partition, use a separate evaluation YAML whose `val:` entry points to `images/test`.

 ### 5.9 Statewide inference